Please see below for some frequently asked questions about the awards. If your query is not answered here, please feel free to contact us.

 - Is there a limit on how many tickets I can buy?

 This is dependent on availability.
 Book early to avoid disappointment if you have a large group.
-Again, the RAI can refuse large groups if there is limited seats left – we want every finalist to have a chance to attend the awards.
+Again, the Irish Restaurants Awards Team can refuse large groups if there is limited seats left – we want every finalist to have a chance to attend the awards.

 - How long is the event?